annefou/jupyter_publish_osip/_build/jupyterLab_extensions.md

 ---
 redirect_from:
-  - "jupyter-publish-1"
+  - "jupyterlab-extensions"
-interact_link: content/C:\Users\annefou\Documents\Github\coderefinery\osip-book\jupyter_publish_osip\content\jupyter_publish-1.ipynb
+interact_link: content/C:\Users\annefou\Documents\Github\coderefinery\osip-book\jupyter_publish_osip\content\jupyterLab_extensions.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'Jupyter Publish-1'
+title: 'JupyterLab as a framework for Open Science by Default'
 prev_page:
   url: /introduction.html
   title: 'Introduction'
 next_page:
-  url: /jupyter_publish-2.html
+  url: /jupyter_publish-1.html
-  title: 'Jupyter Publish-2'
+  title: 'Jupyter Publish-1'
+layout: episode

+title: "JupyterLab as a framework for Open Science by Default"

+teaching: 20

+exercises: 25

+questions:

+  - "How can we use JupyterLab for Open Science by default?"

+  - "What are JupyterLab extension?"

+  - "How can we extend JupyterLab?"

+objectives:

+  - "Learn to use JupyterLab for Open Science"

+  - "Learn where to find JupyterLab extension"

+  - "Learn how to create new JupyterLab extension"

+keypoints:

+  - "JupyterLab as a tool for all phases of research process."

 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# 1 - Introduction to JupyterLab
+ 1 - Introduction to JupyterLab

 ## What is Jupyterlab?